2022-06-27

 git restore . --source SomeCommitOrBranch # everything, assuming in root folder

-Clone Only A Directory
+Clone Only Certain Directories/Files

 git clone -n --depth 1 --filter=tree:0 GitRepoUrl LocalRepoDir